samjd-zz/linkedin_ssi_booster/README.md

 ## 🏆 What is the Social Selling Index (SSI)?

-The [LinkedIn specifically uses the Social Selling Index](https://www.linkedin.com/sales/ssi) is a 0–100 score LinkedIn updates daily.
-It measures how effectively you build your personal brand, find the right people, engage with insights, and build relationships — the four pillars LinkedIn's algorithm uses to determine how widely your content and profile are surfaced to others.
+The [LinkedIn Social Selling Index](https://www.linkedin.com/sales/ssi) is a 0-100 score that LinkedIn updates daily.
+It measures how effectively you build your personal brand, find the right people, engage with insights, and build relationships - the four pillars LinkedIn's algorithm uses to determine how widely your content and profile are surfaced.

 A higher SSI directly correlates with more profile views, post reach, and inbound connection requests.
 LinkedIn's own data shows that professionals with an SSI above 70 get 45% more opportunities than those below 30.